 I’m not saying you’ll see any wildlife here, but you can learn about what comes out after dark.
 That includes kit foxes, pocket gophers, and a variety of lizards and snakes.

-We didn’t see a thing other than our own smiling faces as we celebrated getting to the top of each sand dune.
+We didn’t see a thing other than our smiling faces as we celebrated getting to the top of each sand dune.

 This is a boardwalk trail amongst the dunes with a couple of placards for you to read about the wildlife and geology of the park.
 I preferred getting closer to the sand, but this one is a more accessible approach to trails in the park.

-Backcountry Camping Loop Trail
+Hike the Backcountry Camping Loop Trail.

 This trail is most popular with backpackers, naturally, but it’s a great adventure into the dunes at a more reasonable distance than the next trail I’ll get into.
 There were only a few steep hills to climb on this well-marked trail.